 - By submission of evidence that the parent declares the student as a dependent on their most recent Federal Income Tax form (IRS Code of 1954).

 - University officials may not disclose personally identifiable information contained in a student’s education record except directory information or under the circumstances listed above, except with the student’s prior written consent.
 Written consent must include the following:

-b) The person or organization or the class of persons or organizations to whom the disclosure may be made; and
+- The person or organization or the class of persons or organizations to whom the disclosure may be made;